tubetiquette/tubetiquette.github.io/about.md

 <p>We're Tubetiquette, and we're here to promote what we call respectful living through absurd, and sometimes humourous, t-shirt designs.</p>

-<p>Being a master of reverse psychology, our resident designer presents various breaches of social courtesy in the form of the most impenetrable creature on earth.
+<p>Being a pro at reverse psychology, our resident designer presents various breaches of social courtesy in the form of the most impenetrable creature on earth.
 Whether aloof or misunderstood, cats just appear to be oblivious to the people around them as though they live in a parallel universe.
 There isn't any finger-pointing here -- mainly because we don't want to be hissed at -- but we do hope to encourage all tubeti-cats to show more consideration to other beings.</p>

 </div></div></section>